microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Microsoft.Graph.Identity.SignIns.md

 ### [Get-MgPolicyRoleManagementPolicyRule](Get-MgPolicyRoleManagementPolicyRule.md)
 Retrieve a rule or settings defined for a role management policy.
-The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object: This API is available in the following national cloud deployments.
+The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object: This API is supported in the following national cloud deployments.

 ### [Get-MgPolicyRoleManagementPolicyRuleCount](Get-MgPolicyRoleManagementPolicyRuleCount.md)
 Get the number of the resource